Chizzy-codes/Bicycle-Renting-Demand-Forecast-Using-Machine-Learning/README.md

-## A Bicycle renting demand forecast using some machine learning models.
+### A Bicycle renting demand forcast prediction with 5 different machine learning models.

+#### Final prediction was made with Random forest regressor, Root mean Squared log error of 0.11

+#### Dateset gotten from kaggle.com